 - The Spirit of Americana Award being presented to Rosanne Cash on the anniversary of her father Johnny Cash’s death, with her earnest acceptance speech evoking a standing ovation.

 - Witnessing Alejandro Escovedo perform at Nashville’s much-loved record store Grimey’s New and Preloved Music, in one of its final in-store performances at the store’s old location.

-- AxeMen… and Women: Admiring Tommy Emmanuel rip it up on his acoustic guitar at the grungy 5 Spot in East Nashville.
-Also seeing a jaw-dropping performance from Hannah Wicklund that showcased both her songwriting acumen and her ability to play lead guitar like the best of ’em.
+- AxeMen and Women: Admiring Tommy Emmanuel rip it up on his acoustic guitar at the grungy 5 Spot in East Nashville.
+Also seeing a jaw-dropping performance from the up-and-coming Hannah Wicklund that showcased both her songwriting acumen and her ability to play lead guitar like the vets.

 - Tyler Childers, who won the Emerging Artist of the Year award, acknowledged some of the core issues at the heart of country in his speech: “As a man who identifies as a country music singer, I feel Americana ain’t no part of nothin’.
 It is a distraction from the issues that we are facing on a bigger level as country music singers.
 It kind of feels like ‘Purgatory’.”
 Childers certainly has a point, but I firmly believe that without an event like AmericanaFest, many artists that may steer outside of the traditional country lane would not have a platform.
 Either way, Childers taking a stance against the watered-down country radio format gets my blood flowing with excitement, especially in this era of music (akin to “Waylon and Willie and the boys”).

 - Jackie Greene‘s soulful & twangy show, complete with slide guitar, harmonica-filled ballads, and infectious new material (check out “Crazy Comes Easy”).